armory3d/armory_docs/platforms/linux.md

 Afterwards, you can compile the project using the generated makefile in *blend_file_location/build_projectname/linux-build/Relesase* or using the [Code::Blocks](http://codeblocks.org) project located at *blend_file_location/build_projectname/linux-build*.

-In order for the resources to load correctly you will need to copy the contents of *blend_file_location/build_projectname/linux* into where the the compiled executable file *projectname*.
+In order for the resources to load correctly you will need to copy the contents of *blend_file_location/build_projectname/linux* into where the compiled executable file *projectname* is.

-If built using the makefile running `cp -a build_projectname/linux/. build_projectname/linux-build/Relesase/` where your Blender file is.
+If built using the makefile running `cp -a build_projectname/linux/. build_projectname/linux-build/Relesase/` where your Blender file is will do this.